martin-rizzo/ComfyUI-TinyBreaker/README.md

 ## Features: Unified Prompt

-The **'Unified Prompt'** node allows you to edit both your prompt and parameters within a single text area, accelerating the process of refining the generated image.
+The **"Unified Prompt"** node allows you to edit both your prompt and parameters within a single text area, accelerating the process of refining the generated image.
 This even eliminates the need to lift your hands from the keyboard.

 When using the Unified Prompt node:
 - Begin by typing your desired prompt text as usual.